chriscorrie/EmbeddingsService/DATABASE_RESET_DOCUMENTATION.md

 1. Check Milvus container status: `docker ps`
 2. Verify SQL Server connectivity
 3. Run `create_index.py` manually if collections not recreated
-4. Check service logs: `sudo journalctl -u document-embedding-api-v3.service`
+4. Check service logs: `sudo journalctl -u document-embedding-api.service`

 **If you regret running it:**
 - There is no undo option